mwhudson/subiquity/DESIGN.md

 ## Code structure

+### Overall architecture

+Subiquity has a client / server model: there is one server, which collects the data that will go into the curtin config and runs the install, and one or more client processes which connect to it.
+One client runs on tty1 (apart from on s390x) and others run on any configured serial console.
+One can also ssh into the live session as another way of starting a client.

-Subiquity follows a model / view / controller sort of approach.
+Subiquity follows a model / view / controller sort of approach, where the model lives in the server and the view in the client, and controller classes in both the server and client handle the communication.

 The model is ultimately the config that will be passed to curtin, which is broken apart into classes for the configuration of the network, the filesystem,